vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/stylize/spoiler.md

 ---
-title: Mark
+title: Spoiler
-icon: highlighter
+icon: eraser
 ---

-Highlight content with `<mark>` tag in your VuePress site.
+Hide spoiler contents in your VuePress site.

 <!-- more -->